miguelcapaz7/MovieReview/README.md

 )
 ```

 You can now run the app where the app.js folder is in by using your IDE or by using `node app.js`.
+Then go to localhost:1337 in your browser to view the application.

 This is a project from the Developing Web Applications course at BCIT.